-Every year, over 38,000 people are reported missing in Australia every year.
+Most people have never considered What to do When Someone Goes Missing.
+Every year, over 38,000 people are reported missing in Australia.
 Now, of these 38,000, about 64% of reports are resolved within 24 hours, and 86% are resolved within the first week.
 This tells us two things:

 A) Here in Australia we have a great police force, who work diligently and around the clock to bring families back together.